SpaceVim/SpaceVim/docs/faq.md

 ---
 title: "FAQ"
-description: "A list of questions and answers relating to SpaceVim, especially those most asked in the SpaceVim community"
+description: "A list of questions and answers related to SpaceVim, especially those most asked in the SpaceVim community"
 ---

 # [Home](../) >> FAQ